 Looking for your wedding day manicure look?
 You might want to consider skipping the classic pale-pink shade and go for a unique nail art look.
-After all, they are totally on-trend in 2021.
 “We have definitely seen the resurgence of nail art early this summer.
 Geometric patterns and clean lines seem to dominate the nail art scene,” says Leah Yari, CEO and founder of Côte, a California-based non-toxic nail polish line and salon.

 Across trendy nail salons and on social media, professionals are seeing the emergence of clean and modern nail art, including a big move back towards the French tip.
 Amanda Lazaroff, senior nail educator at Denver-based Base Coat, says she saw the trend start to blow up last year.
 She says some popular designs include abstract lines and shapes, nude colors with pops of color, multiple colors in a gradient order across each finger, and half-moon designs.